andrewrzepecki/push_swap/README.md

 ## checker

 Execute the program by passing a list of intergers to it.
-Using STDIN, input the actions to perform on the list to sort it.
+Using STDIN, input the actions seperated by a new line to perform on the list to sort it.
-Use CTRL-D to close STDIN pipe, and checker will return 'OK' if the actions sorted the list, or 'ERROR' if it hasn't.
+Use CTRL-D to close STDIN pipe, and checker will return 'OK' if the actions sorted the list, or 'KO' if it hasn't or an invalid action has been entered.

 **Example:**